tricorderproject/arducordermini/hardware/ERRATA.md

 *rev0*
 - MiCS-6814 gas sensor needs 3 MOSFETs to drive the 3 heater lines, since the current will be more than the PIC32 lines can supply.
 - BMP180 sensor uncontacted, but I think the sensors I purchased from China during the BMP180 shortage may be counterfeit.
+- Analog and digital pins for the MiCS-6814 were swapped on the sensor board header

 **Sensor Board: Lightning/UV/Sound board**
 *rev0*